 Professor of Environmental Science

-I am currently Professor of Environmental Science in the School of Earth and Environmental Sciences at Portsmouth University.
-My expertise is in modelling pollution of terrestrial and aquatic ecosystems, having co-ordinated three multi-national EC projects on the environmental consequences of the Chernobyl accident.
-I was editor and lead author of a major book on the accident: Chernobyl: Catastrophe and Consequences (Springer: Berlin, 2005) and have 76 papers in the refereed scientific literature.
-I have carried out a wide range of consultancy work on modelling environmental pollution of aquatic systems from radionuclides to heavy metals and organic chemicals.
+I am currently Professor of Environmental Science in the School of Earth and Environmental Sciences at Portsmouth University and lead the Environmental Processes and Impacts research group.
+My expertise is in modelling pollution of terrestrial and aquatic ecosystems, having worked for more than 25 years on the environmental consequences of radioactive pollutants in the environment.
+I was editor and lead author of a major book on the Chernobyl nuclear accident: Chernobyl: Catastrophe and Consequences and have more than 90 papers in the refereed scientific literature.

 My research is primarily into the environmental impacts of pollutants, in particular accidental or routine releases of radioactivity.

 I am currently leading a UK-Ukraine project to carry out stakeholder engagement and public communication activities to help the communities still living in radioactively contaminated areas.
 This work is supporting the State Agency of Ukraine for Exclusion Zone Management in improving the lives of people in contaminated areas.

 I graduated from the University of Edinburgh with a First Class Honours degree in Astrophysics, then took a year out to work on environmental projects in Tanzania.
 I followed this with an MSc in Soil and Water Engineering with the aim of becoming an environmental scientist.
 My Phd was in Applied Maths at Liverpool University studying the transport of radioactivity from the Chernobyl accident in the English Lake District.